cloudposse/terraform-provider-awsutils/README.md

 [AWS Terraform Provider](https://github.com/hashicorp/terraform-provider-aws) from Hashicorp.

 This provider is derived in large parts from the official HashiCorp AWS provider.
-We copied all the boilerplate functionality to so that it follows the `terraform-provider-utils` conventions, but then removed all the standard resources and added in our own.
+We copied all the boilerplate functionality to so that it follows the `terraform-provider-awsutils` conventions, but then removed all the standard resources and added in our own.
 This module is intended to be used as an escape hatch to accomplish all the hard things that will never be supported by the official provider due to strong (and valid) opinions of how providers should manage the life cycle of a resource.
 Unfortunately, in the real-world we have to make tradeoffs to get stuff